Adrian-A/Tommys-Pizzeria/README.md

 # Tommys-Pizzeria
 ### About
-I made this for a HTML/CSS class in my junior year of highschool.
+I made this for an HTML/CSS class in my junior year of high school.

-While it is a functional website, the code is messy and their is no actual public website for other to access
+While it is a functional website, the code is messy and there is no public website for others to access.